magit/emacsql/README.md

 Emacsql stores entire lisp objects as values, the only relevant (and allowed) types are `integer`, `float`, and `object` (default).

+Dashes in identifiers are converted into underscores when compiled into SQL.
+This allows for lisp-style identifiers to be used in SQL.

 Columns constraints include `:primary` (aka `PRIMARY KEY`), `:autoincrement`, `:unique`, `:non-nil` (aka `NOT NULL`), `:default`, `:check`, and `:references` (foreign key).